Skip to main content

 Jastreboff AM, Aronne LJ, Ahmad NN, et al. Tirzepatide Once Weekly for the Treatment of Obesity.”
 N Engl J Med, 387(3):205-216 (2022)

-Nauck MA, D'Alessio DA Tirzepatide, a dual GIP/GLP-1 receptor co-agonist for the treatment of type 2 diabetes with unmatched effectiveness.”
+Nauck MA, D'Alessio DA Tirzepatide, a dual GIP/GLP-1 receptor co-agonist for the treatment of type 2 diabetes with unmatched effectiveness regarding glycaemic control and body weight reduction.”
 Cardiovasc Diabetol, 21(1):169 (2022)

 Ready to explore Tirzepatide therapy?